 - feelings of restlessness or being ‘on edge,’

 - difficulties concentrating

 - and/or sleep disturbance

 For a diagnosis of GAD, the anxiety must also cause clinically significant distress or dysfunction.
-This can be reported as anything that interferes with normal day-to-day functioning.
+This can be anything that interferes with normal day-to-day functioning.
 Finally, the anxiety should not be better explained by or could be attributed to something else.
 In this case, it could be the impact of a mental or medical condition (e.g., Post Traumatic Sleep Disorder) or a substance, including a medication (DSM-5, 2013).

 How do we measure Anxiety?

 There is no single standard biological test for ‘anxiety, although many have been suggested over the years.
 As such, several different self-report measures exist which measure anxiety.

 The most common measure of the symptoms of GAD is the seven-item Generalized Anxiety Disorder scale (GAD-7: Spitzer et al., 2006).
 The GAD-7 asks a series of questions about how frequently symptoms of anxiety have been experienced over the previous two weeks.
 Scores are summed, resulting in a score between 0 and 21.
 Scores at 5, 10, and 15 suggest the presence of mild, moderate, and severe symptoms of anxiety.

 Furthermore, a score above 10 is related to a diagnosis of GAD.
 An alternative is the State and Trait Anxiety Inventory.
 Unlike the GAD-7, the STAI differentiates between state (present levels) and trait (proneness under general conditions) anxiety.
 As such, it can determine how anxious someone is presently from how worried they are as a person.
 This scale uses 40 questions, 20 related to each construct, creating two separate scores.

 How common is Anxiety?